 Teaching jobs in Japan are not as easy to get as in years past.
-Still,if you've been rejected by Aeon, Geos and a host of other English schools you'd hope to forget there is another way...
+Still, if you've been rejected by Aeon, Nova and a host of other English schools you'd hope to forget there is another way...

 Finding teaching jobs in Japan is no easy task.
-With the implosion of Nova Corporation (the largest conversation school chain in Japan thousands of their former employees are looking for jobs.
+With the implosion of Geos Corporation (one of the largest conversation school chain in Japan thousands of their former employees were looking for jobs prior to them being bought out by competitors and to some degree were re-employed.
+This kind of shook the landscape a bit and undermined confidence.

-Teaching Jobs in Japan - Put Your Resume into Electronic Format
+Teaching in Japan - Put Your Resume into Electronic Format

 One of the first things to do is to get your information together so you can start applying.
 Let's start with a resume.
 Put it into electronic format as the bulk of schools accept resumes in electronic format and for many the only way to apply to their ads is through this format.
 Get resume tips here.